Frequently Asked Questions

 No, it is self-priming.

-Generally we would recommend a primer coat (diluted paint) follwed by 2 further undiluted coats.
+Generally we would recommend a primer coat (diluted paint) followed by 2 further undiluted coats.

 ST1 Quick Dry Stabilising Primer is recommended to prepare the substrate.